-ENTSOG and its Members (TSOs) invites you to a new interactive platform called Innovative Projects Platform.
-To efficiently build on its Members efforts to promote or contribute to innovative technologies, regulation and business models, and partnerships across the value chain, ENTSOG have initiated the identification process to map TSOs’ partnerships on Research, Development and Innovation (RDI) activities.
+To efficiently build on its Members' actions to promote or contribute to innovative technologies, regulation and business models, and partnerships across the value chain, ENTSOG has created the Innovative Projects Platform to map TSOs’ projects and partnerships on Research, Development and Innovation (RDI) activities for the energy transition.

 Discover here how technologies can optimise the usage of the grid, make digital layer connections and support decarbonisation of the EU gas system.
 Technology R&D has a vital role in the energy transition.
 ENTSOG Members (TSOs) are developing new and innovative technologies to offer sustainable solutions for the gas sector.